 Figure 3.
 Graph showing the calculated increase of Ni-pad surface with increased plating height assuming uniform radial growth.
-The initial Al-pad is $14\mu$ m in diameter and $2\mu$ m in height below the passivation layer.
+The initial Al-pad is $14 \mu m$ in diameter and $2 \mu m$ in height below the passivation layer.

-Agitation of the Electroless Nickel bath is an important parameter to control as it strongly affects the diffusion zone in which the chemical processes of the plating take place[6].
-A stirring hotplate setup is used where the stirring speed is adjusted according to the surface of the growing nickel bumps $\omega \sim r(r+1)$ .
-Due to the mentioned mushroom-like shape the surface area will grow quickly for small pad devices as shown in Figure 3.
+Agitation of the Electroless Nickel bath is an important parameter to control as it strongly affects the diffusion zone in which the chemical processes of the plating take place [8].
+A stirring hotplate setup is used where the stirring speed ω is adjusted according to the surface of the growing nickel bumps $\omega \sim h(h+1)$ with h for the height of the plating above the passivation.
+Due to the mentioned mushroom-like shape the surface area will grow quickly for small pad devices as shown in figure 3.
+For devices with pad radii larger than 50 μ m, the increase in surface area gained during plating becomes progressively less significant and is thus of diminishing relevance in the process.
 All measures of plating height are stated with reference to the passivation covering the edges of the pads.
-Adjusting the stirring results in more uniform topologies needed for higher interconnection yields.
+Adjusting the stirring results in more uniform topologies with less skipping as reported by Siau et al. [9] and a slower onset of plate out.
+The agitation also reduces the formation of bubbles on the active surface.